 Last Sunday when I heard myself giving up without even giving a shot, I switched the tape: No harm in trying.
 What’s the worst case scenario?
 I get halfway there and walk the rest?
 So what!
 I’m getting stronger for trying, becoming a smarter cyclist for trying.
 Be proud of the effort and pedal on.
 Unleash the beast.
 Go you!

 And damn if I didn’t try.
 It hurt but I made it to the top of that hill.
 And the next one, and the next one too.
-Had I attempted the 70mile route would I have crushed it, or bonked?
+Had I attempted the 70 mile route would I have crushed it, or bonked?
 I’ll never know.
-But had I never tried to take those hills I would have not known that deep down — buried under “I can’t” — actually had it in me.
+And had I never tried to take those hills I would have not known that deep down — buried under “I can’t” — I actually had it in me.

 It was the TRY